 What’s the difference between Edge Secure Network and a traditional VPN?

 Edge Secure Network is browser-based and applies to Edge traffic, while a traditional VPN covers all traffic on the device across all apps and services.
+Edge vpn mod: A Thorough, Honest Guide to Edge VPN Modifications, How They Work, Pros, Cons, Security, and Alternatives 2026

 How do I enable Edge Secure Network?